SERVIR-Amazonia/guyana-training/ceo/designing-project.md

 ---
 layout: page
 title: Designing a CEO Project
 parent: "Map Validation and Area Estimation with Collect Earth Online"
 nav_order: 4
 ---

-# Designing a CEO Project (and Data Collection Protocols)
+# Designing a CEO Project (& Data Collection Best Practices)

 ## General Project Planning Procedure

 *The following project planning guidelines are available with more detail in this [Project Development Manual for Collect Earth Online](https://www.collect.earth/ceo-guides/#:~:text=Project%20Development%20Theory), which is linked under the CEO website’s Help page.*

 You will need to prepare some information in preparation for designing and utilizing a project in CEO.